 The Truth Behind Breastfeeding and Breast Implants

-A common question Dr. Barach receives from breast augmentation patients is, “Is breastfeeding with implants safe?”
-As a leading plastic surgeon in New York, Dr. Barach understands there are a lot of misconceptions and rumors regarding this topic.
-In this blog post, Dr. Barach shares the truth regarding implants and nursing with patients seeking breast implants in Upstate New York.
+A common question Dr. Kayastha receives from breast augmentation patients is, “Is breastfeeding with implants safe?”
+As a leading plastic surgeon in New York, Dr. Kayastha understands there are a lot of misconceptions and rumors regarding this topic.
+In this blog post, Dr. Kayastha shares the truth regarding implants and nursing with patients seeking breast implants in Upstate New York.

 Breastfeeding with Implants is Possible

 Many women worry their implants will leak and contaminate their breast milk, but the odds of this occurring are low.
 Modern breast implants are stronger and safer than ever before.
 Saline implants are made of sterile salt water.
 Should an implant leak, the woman’s body absorbs the liquid, posing no threat to her or her baby.
 Silicone implants are made of gel and not liquid.
 If an implant ruptures, no liquid is released into the body.

 While breastfeeding with implants is safe, proper breastfeeding can depend on the incisions used during surgery.
 During your initial consultation with Dr. Kayastha, be sure to discuss whether or not you plan on nursing after your surgery so he can find the surgical approach that best fits your needs and goals.

 For best results, it is highly recommended that you not undergo breast augmentation surgery until you are finished having children.
 Your breast tissue and skin elasticity change during and after pregnancy and nursing, affecting the shape and size of the breast.
 Dr. Kayastha recommends you wait until you are finished weaning your children to have your implants placed.

 The Implant Incision Pattern Matters

 During breast augmentation surgery, Dr. Sanjiv Kayastha can use one of three main incision patterns: